mtasior/FhemExtension/README.md

 longpoll    websocket
 ```

+### Virtual device setup
 Define the name of your FHEMWEB device and its port in `Constants.kt` and run `Main.kt`.
 For every external device you may want to integrate into FHEM, create a class that inherits from `FhemExternalDevice`.
 Every `FhemExternalDevice` must be provided with a name of a corresponding dummy device in your FHEM instance.
+It must also be registered with your FHEM instance using `FhemExternalDevice::registerWithFhem`.

+### Listening to messages
 Now you can start listening to messages from your FHEM by providing a list of device names like so:

 ```java